 For a supplementary character,

-utf8cannot store the character at all, you do not have any supplementary characters in
+utf8cannot store the character at all, you have no supplementary characters in

-utf8columns and you need not worry about converting characters or losing data when upgrading
+utf8columns and need not worry about converting characters or losing data when upgrading

 utf8data from older versions of MySQL.